vrcx-plugin-system/plugins/README.md

 The build process:

+1. Updates each plugin's `build` timestamp to match file modification time
-1. Compiles each TypeScript file in `src/plugins/` to JavaScript
+2. Compiles each TypeScript file in `src/plugins/` to JavaScript
-2. Minifies the output (in production mode)
+3. Minifies the output (in production mode)
-3. Outputs to `dist/`
+4. Outputs to `dist/`
-4. Generates `dist/repo.json` with plugin metadata
+5. Generates `dist/repo.json` with plugin metadata

 ## Clean Build